L3MON4D3/LuaSnip/DOC.md

   each loader:
   - `lua`: the snippet-library has to be in a directory named `"luasnippets"`.
-  - `snipmate`: similar to lua, but the directory has to be `"snippets"`.
+  - `snipmate`: similar to Lua, but the directory has to be `"snippets"`.
   - `vscode`: any directory in `runtimepath` that contains a `package.json` contributing snippets.
 - `lazy_paths`: behaves essentially like `paths`, with two exceptions: if it is